nDimensional/prototype/README.md

 # prototype

-> A scratch space for notes, reminders, and whatever else you want to keep around
+> A scratch space for notes, links, reminders, and whatever else you want to keep around

 Prototype is a WebExtension that replaces the new tab page with a self-styling scratchpad.
 It's built with [SlateJS](https://github.com/ianstormtaylor/slate).